Use these monthly tips to grow your poinsettia as a houseplant year-round and help it rebloom in time for the next holiday season.

 How to Water Poinsettias

-- When you buy your plant, remove the decorative foil wrapper or make holes in it to allow excess water to freely drain out of the pot into a saucer.
+- When you buy your plant, remove any decorative foil wrapper, or make holes in it to allow excess water to freely drain out of the pot into a saucer.

-- Never allow the soil to dry out, but never let it stay soggy either.
+- Never allow the soil to dry out or remain soggy.

-I’ll walk you through a year of poinsettia care.
+Iโll walk you through a year of poinsettia care.
 The first half of the year is basic care.
-Then we take steps to encourage the plant to go into color once again (“flower”) for the next holiday season.
+Then we take steps to encourage the plant to “bloom” for the next holiday season.

 January to March